Skip to Main Content

 David G. Myers

-With support from National Science Foundation grants, Myers' scientific articles have appeared in three dozen scientific periodicals, including Science, American Scientist, Psychological Science, and the American Psychologist.
-In addition to his scholarly writing and his textbooks for introductory and social psychology, he also digests psychological science for the general public.
-His writings have appeared in four dozen magazines, from Today's Education to Scientific American.
-He has authored five general audience books, including The Pursuit of Happiness and Intuition: Its Powers and Perils.
+With support from National Science Foundation grants, Myers’ scientific articles have appeared in three dozen scientific periodicals, including Science, American Scientist, Psychological Science, and American Psychologist.
+In addition to his scholarly and textbook writing, he digests psychological science for the general public.
+His writings have appeared in four dozen magazines, from Today’s Education to Scientific American.
+He also has authored six general audience books, including, in 2022, How Do We Know Ourselves?
+Curiosities and Marvels of the Human Mind.
 And he blogs about psychology and life at TalkPsych.com.

 David and Carol Myers met and married while undergraduates, and have raised sons Peter and Andrew, and a daughter, Laura.
 They have one grandchild, Allie.